m4tthw-xu/Prometheus/README.md

-# Promethius
+# Prometheus
-This is a game made by Jonathan Lin, Hao Zheng, and Matthew Xu.
+This is a game made by Jonathan Lin, Hao Zheng, and Matthew Xu from James E. Taylor High School.
+This is our submission for the FBLA Computer Game & Simulation Programming event for 2021-2022.

 # How to run
-Download Prometheus.exe and double click on the executable file.
+Download "`Prometheus.exe`" and "`Prometheus.pck`".
+Ensure that both of these files are in the same folder.
+Then, double click on the executable file to run the game.

-# Concept
+# Theme
-This game is based off the Greek myth of Promethius, the one who gave humans the power of fire.
+This game is based off the Greek myth of Prometheus - the one who stole climbed Mt.
+Olympus to steal fire from the gods and give to humans.

+# Objective

+The objective of our game is to climb upward for each level and reach the portals at the top, simulating Prometheus climbing Mt.
+Olympus.
+To achieve the highest score, kill the highest number of enemies in the least amount of time.
+A greater amount of time taken to complete the game will result in a lower final score.

 # Controls
-w: jump |
+w: jump
-a: left |
+a: left
-d: right |
+d: right
-t: throw spear |
+t: throw spear
 g: swing sword

+# Disclaimer

+ALL levels ARE doable, though each level increases in difficulty.

+# Documentation
+There are comments to increase code readibility.

-# Documantation
+# Copyright

-The code is commented to make it readable.
+All art seen in the game was created in house by us.
+The Godot licensing agreement allows game developers FULL control over games developed with the Godot game engine.
+In other words, we have full copyright and licensing rights.